Redesigning Rise Together’s website through changing the site architecture and UI based on user research.

 My Role

-My first step was to understand my client’s needs.
-Gina, the founder of Rise Together and a guidance counselor with over 35 years of experience, brings a deeply personal stake to this website and company.
+My first step was to understand my client's needs.
+Gina, the founder of Rise Together and a guidance counselor with 35+ years of experience, brings a deeply personal stake to this website and company.
+Her main objectives were it to be more heartfelt, student friendly, and aligned with Rise Together's mission.

 Bring metrics and impact to forefront